 Elon Musk imposes daily limits on reading posts on Twitter

-The site is now requiring people to log on to view tweets and profiles.
+The site is now requiring people to log on to view tweets and profiles, a change in its longtime practice to allow everyone to peruse the chatter on what Musk has frequently touted as the world's digital town square since buying it for $44 billion last year.

 The restrictions could result in users being locked out of Twitter for the day after scrolling through several hundred tweets.